The Well (novel): Synopsis

-Reception
+Awards

 The novel won the Miles Franklin Literary Award and the FAW Barbara Ramsden Award for the Book of the Year in 1986.

+Critical reception

 Drusilla Modjeska said in The Sydney Morning Herald, "Jolley's characteristic wit and humour is here but it doesn't dominate.
 It comes as flashes in a more sombre novel which shares the gothic undertones of her prize-winning Milk and Honey.
 It is her best yet."

 The Times and Democrat said, "This novel demonstrates once again that Elizabeth Jolley is a writer of wit, high moral purpose and great conviction."
 The Edmonton Journal noted, "with wry humour, Jolley explores compassionately the effects of loneliness and isolation."

 HSC text

 The Well was a Higher School Certificate text in New South Wales in the 90s.
 The Call to Australia Party sought to have it removed on the basis it "encourages occult activities, illicit activities, lesbian relationships, self-centred indulgence."